-Visas in Australia that may be available New Zealanders
+VISAs in Australia that may be available to New Zealanders

-Currently, there are more than 90 various visa subclasses.
+Currently, there are more than 100 various VISA subclasses.

-Each has their own set of criteria and range in purpose.
-Visas are divided into four groups known as;
+Each visa has their own unique set of criteria and range in purpose, processing times, cost, and complexities.
+All visas are divided into four groups known as:

 Every lawful non-citizen in Australia holds a visa class of some kind, regardless of when and how they entered Australia.

 Before being granted a visa, all visa applicants need to meet eligibility criteria.
 This can include character and health requirements.